prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 The most naive way to do this is to compare the query vector with each and every vector in the database, with the so-called k-nearest neighbour method.
 However, this quickly becomes inefficient as we scale to millions (or billions) of vectors, as the search space keeps on increasing.

-#### Approximate nearest neighbours
+### Approximate nearest neighbours (ANN)

 The algorithm at the heart of every vector database is called __Approximate Nearest Neighbour__ (ANN) search.
 Instead of performing an exhaustive search, an _approximate_ search is performed instead, where we lose some accuracy in the search result, but with a huge performance gain, allowing us to scale to searching billions of vectors in sublinear time.

-#### Indexing
+## Indexing

 A key terminology in vector databases is _indexing_, which refers to the act of creating index data structures that efficiently look up the vectors by rapidly narrowing down on the search space.
 The deep learning models that encode the raw data as vectors typically produce vectors of high dimensionality (of the order of $10^2$ or $10^3$), and so, an ANN algorithm must attempt to generate a lower dimensional representation that captures the actual complexity of the data as efficiently as possible in time and space.

 There are many vector indexing algorithms used for ANN search, and the details of them are out of the scope of this post.
-Stay tuned for more technical details in a future article!
+Stay tuned for a more technical description in part 3 of this series!

 - Locally Sensitive Hashing (LSH)
 - Inverted File Index (IVF)
 - Hierarchical Navigable Small World (HNSW) graphs
-- Vamana
+- Vamana (DiskANN)

-In general, the state-of-the-art in ANN indexing is achieved by newer algorithms like HNSW and Vamana, but not all database vendors offer these indexing options (yet).
+In general, the state-of-the-art in ANN indexing is achieved by newer algorithms like HNSW and Vamana, but not all database vendors offer newer indexing options like Vamana (yet).

-### Putting it all together
+## Putting it all together

 To sum up: A vector database enables similarity search by scalably and rapidly retrieving the top-k approximate nearest neighbours for a given input query, and they achieve this by building efficient indexing structures under the hood.
 The choice of indexing algorithm impacts the quality of the similarity search, and this is a key area in which the different vector database vendors differ in their internals.